ljang0/videowebarena/README.md

 [<a href="https://example.com">Website</a>]
 [<a href="https://example.com">Paper</a>]

-<i>VisualWebArena</i> is a realistic and diverse benchmark for evaluating multimodal autonomous language agents.
-It comprises of a set of diverse and complex web-based visual tasks that evaluate various capabilities of autonomous multimodal agents.
-It builds off the reproducible, execution based evaluation introduced in <a href="https://webarena.dev" target="_blank">WebArena</a>.
+VideoWebArena is a realistic and diverse benchmark for evaluating multimodal autonomous language agents.
+It comprises of a set of diverse and complex web-based visual tasks and a set of instruction videos that can be used to assist the agent in completing such tasks.
+This benchmark can be used to evaluate various capabilities of autonomous multimodal agents especially their capability of utilizing tutorial videos in completing the task.
+It builds off the reproducible, execution based evaluation introduced in
+<a href="https://jykoh.com/vwa"> VisualWebArena</a> and <a href="https://webarena.dev" target="_blank">WebArena</a>.

 ![Overview](media/overview.png)